Irony: Judge Judith

 160 Cal.App.3d 1060, "an

-appraisal panel is empowered
+appraisal panel is empowered to

-to determine the value of a loss
+determine the value of a loss and

-and not coverage issues, such
+not coverage issues, such as the

-as the extent of the loss."
+extent of the loss."

-The court granted Kacha's
+The court granted Kacha's motion

-motion to compel an appraisal
+to compel an appraisal and

-and appointed the Honorable
+appointed the Honorable Anthony

-Anthony Joseph, a retired
+Joseph, a retired superior court

-superior court judge, as umpire.
+judge, as umpire.
+Each of the

-to choose an arbitrator.
-Kacha
+parties was entitled to choose an

-chose Keith Charleston and
+arbitrator.
+Kacha chose Keith

-Allstate chose Louis Heilbron.
+Charleston and Allstate chose

-Under the policy, if the parties'
+Louis Heilbron.
+Under the policy, if

-appraisers could not agree on
+the parties' appraisers could not

-valuation, a written award
+agree on valuation, a written

-agreed on by Judge Joseph and
+award agreed on by Judge Joseph

-one of the appraisers would
+and one of the appraisers would

 determine valuation.